calvinpatriot/Webstack-Project2/README.md

 ## License

-This is an ALX project by Calvin the Patriot sorely for the purpose of the final presentation.
+This ALX project by Calvin the Patriot & Prosper Auayigah Mawuli is sorely for the final presentation.

 ---